"I prefer to eat mustard every day"

 Local food guide Dirk Mews talks to us about Düsseldorf and the new digital food tour.

-Dirk, could you briefly describe how the live digital tour "Discover Düsseldorf's Delicacies" including tasting works?
+Dirk, could you briefly describe how the digital live tour "Discover Düsseldorf's delicacies" including tasting works?

 Is there an opportunity for the audience to ask questions during the tour?